 First Paid Product

 Claudia, 24 is currently working as a Sales Assistant.
 She declutters her home every now and then and lists the items she doesn't want as for sale items in Carousell.
 She managed to sell some of her old items she never thought she could sell.
 Her new secret?
 She tracks how her listing is performing, and tweaks the photos, description, and drops the price.
-Then she bumps her item to get upto 3 times more visibility!
+Then she bumps her item to get up to 3 times more visibility!

 This is the second part of the problems we started exploring.
-I wrote about how we launched Listing insights for our seller's listings in Carousell and how we tried to tackle the second problem.
+I wrote about how we launched Listing insights for our seller's listings in Carousell

 Carousell is a C2C Marketplace app expanding from South East Asia.
 The product focuses on casual sellers, like people with a day job or school to de-clutter their space by start selling.